DoD names CIO as acting official to deliver ‘end-to-end’ integration on data, AI | Federal News Network

 Deputy Defense Secretary Kathleen Hicks, in a memo posted Wednesday, said the CDAO will lead DoD’s strategy and policy on data, analytics and AI, now that it has reached initial operating capability.

-“The Department of Defense must become a digital and artificial intelligence (AI)-enabled enterprise capable of operating at the speed and scale necessary to preserve military advantage,” Hicks wrote.
-“The Chief Digital and Artificial Intelligence Officer (CDAO) and its supporting Office (OCDAO) are charged with ensuring it does.”
+“The Department of Defense must become a digital and artificial intelligence-enabled enterprise capable of operating at the speed and scale necessary to preserve military advantage,” Hicks wrote.
+“The Chief Digital and Artificial Intelligence Officer and its supporting Office (OCDAO) are charged with ensuring it does.”

 The memo clarifies that the CDAO is considered a principal staff assistant within the Office of the Secretary of Defense.
 A second memo clarifies how the CDAO will interact with six other DoD senior executives.